mertaksac/curiousity/README.md

 Hello, welcome to my sound project.
 Thank you for your time for looking at this.

-This project is something i tried to do when i was in university using matlab, but i never was able to get this working back then.
+This project is something i tried to do when i was in university using matlab, but i never was able to get it working back then.
 Now i would like to give it another go, this time using python.

 The project is in the field of TRANPORTATION - SMART CITIES.
 The goal is to be able to identify the state of traffic lights those are near pedestrian crossings